Dorice97/HIV-AIDS-DATA-ANALYSIS/README.md

 2. What trends are there in antiretroviral therapy (ART) coverage?

-3. Explore patterns Regional patterns in HIV-related mortality?
+3. What are the regional patterns in HIV-related mortality?

 4. What gaps do we have in prevention and treatment efforts?

 ## Objective
-To analyze and visualize HIV data and visualizing , highlight global disparities and trends that can guide better public health decisions.
+To analyze and visualize HIV data, highlight global disparities and trends that can guide better public health decisions.

 ## Project Scope
 Dataset used in the project was obtained from kaggle https://www.kaggle.com/datasets/imdevskp/hiv-aids-dataset